 NUTRIENTS COMPOSITION OF SMOKED FISH

 Many authors have studied the influence of various methods of culinary processing, mainly boiling and baking, on the nutrient composition most frequently performing analyses of the content and quality of fish fat or protein.
 During the smoking process, fats and water drip from the fish, resulting in the physical loss of lipids, protein, and micronutrients.
 Smoking at high temperatures can also reduce the functionality of essential amino acids.
 Smoke particles can react with nutrients in fish meat and may lead to loss of important nutrients and antioxidants (Abraha et al., 2018).
-Literature reports are typically focused on several most popular species of fish, e.g., salmon, mackerel, sardine, anchovy, tilapia, etc. ( Garcia et al., 2003 and Abraha et al., 2018; Cie´slik et al., 2018) observed that the process of smoking of freshwater fish: common carp, rainbow trout, and northern pike led to an increase in almost all amino acids, with the highest amount of EAA.
+Literature reports are typically focused on several most popular species of fish, e.g., salmon, mackerel, sardine, anchovy, tilapia, etc. ( Garcia et al., 2003 and Abraha et al., 2018).
+Cie´slik et al., 2018) observed that the process of smoking of freshwater fish: common carp, rainbow trout, and northern pike led to an increase in almost all amino acids, with the highest amount of EAA.
 However, Famurewa et al (2017) observed increasing content of protein at a level of 5.5% and crude ash—~14% as well as decreasing fat content—as high as 27% during fish smoking.
 In processed tilapia, significant changes in the ash content from 11.12% (fresh) to 14.72% (traditionally smoked) were observed as well.
 The mineral content did not show any significant differences (p > 0.05) (Katola et al., 2017).
 However, it is difficult to find a comprehensive study providing a comparison of the chemical composition and nutritional value of many freshwater and sea fish species as well as the content of micronutrients and analysis of the impact of culinary methods on changes in nutrient compounds.

 HEALTH BENEFITS OF SMOKED FISH

 Smoked fish is widely consumed not only for enjoyment but also for its nutritional values and health benefits.
 Fish itself is known for its richness in proteins, healthy fats, and minerals.
 These properties are also well preserved in dried fish products, furthering the benefits by prolonging the shelf-life of the fish by smoking. essential amino acids absent in either plant or meat proteins like cysteine (28 to 25 mg/g), methionine (0.18–2.66 g/100 g) and (0.89–9.864 g/ 100 g) lysine were found in smoked fish (Rasul et al., 2021 and Siddanarth et al., 2022).
 It is found out that cysteine and methionine are effective antioxidants in which cysteine prevents the build up of toxic metabolic wastes that accelerate ageing whereas methionine regulates nucleotide and redox statuses ( Piste, 2013).
 Additionally, it was stated that methionine metabolism could also be linked to tumour cell metabolism, making methionine possibly essential for cancer prevention.
-As for lysine, one study that claims that L-lysine could have preventative and therapeutic effects on osteoporosis as lysine aids in the uptake of calcium in the body (Civitelli et al., 1992) It mentioned that smoked fish proteins contain essential amino acids for body growth, repairing functions and metabolism, (Rasul et al., 2021).
+As for lysine, one study that claims that L-lysine could have preventative and therapeutic effects on osteoporosis as lysine aids in the uptake of calcium in the body (Civitelli et al., 1992).
+It mentioned that smoked fish proteins contain essential amino acids for body growth, repairing functions and metabolism (Rasul et al., 2021).
 Hence, it can be concluded that the protein contents in dried fish aid in regulatory functions in the body and prevent various diseases.